 The Student Assistance Fund (SAF) is intended to provide financial support to disadvantaged students who require additional financial support to enable them to fully benefit from their third level studies.
-The SAF is funded by the Irish Government and part-funded by the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.
+The SAF is co-funded by the Government of Ireland and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

 The Student Support Fund (SSF) is a limited emergency fund available to students who experience unexpected financial difficulties during their time at GMIT.
 Such support is often offered in the form of a short-term loan.

 Application forms and guidelines for both funds are available from the Student Services Office.
 The SAF application form may also be downloaded from the student portal.

 Click here for information on scholarships and bursaries for which you may qualify during your time in college.

 The Language of College

 When you start college, you will hear a lot of new terms, and at times it may sound like a foreign language.
 We’ve tried to summarise a few of the most common terms here, but remember, if you don’t understand, all you have to do is ask one of your new classmates, or lecturer!